 We are happy to announce that the Happy Chick Company will be returning to St George’s.
 This provides an excellent opportunity for the children to learn and understand the concept of life cycles.
 Apart from the enjoyment of excitedly watching the eggs hatch, this experience provides all classes with opportunities for some cross curricular creative learning.

 We are also pleased to announce that we have secured an outreach programme designed by the Science museum.
-Science experts from the museum, will visit our school and deliver a variety of workshops which will provide the children with an opportunity to learn science in an interesting and stimulating fashion.
+Science experts from the museum, visited our school to deliver a variety of workshops which provide the children with an opportunity to learn science in an interesting and stimulating fashion (See the video below).

 Wherever possible, we plan educational visits which support and extend the children’s understanding of science in the real world.
 This year, as part of our study of space, year 5 are visiting the Royal Observatory Planetarium in Greenwich.
 Reception will also be visiting a farm to consolidate their learning of farm animals.
 As part of the year 6 educational study week to the Isle of Wight, children will be actively learning about rock formations and sand dunes.